JOHN YOSHIO NAKA

 Prior to the April 1953 Southern California Spring Flower and Garden Show, the organization which now was made up of more than forty members -- including a few caucasians -- changed its name to the Southern California Bonsai Society.
 Its listed purpose was the promotion and popularization of the art of bonsai.
 In addition to the first prize blue ribbon that year the club received a special award and a bronze medal at the show.

 Again in 1954, the Society won a first award, but this was the final year of the Spring Flower and Garden Show at Brookside Park in Pasadena.
 During the next three years, the Society did not participate in any shows.
 The monthly meetings were devoted to the improvement of the bonsai of the now more than hundred members.
+For the first few decades new membership was only by invitation from existing members.
 3

 John Naka Best Show Award 1954 Bonsai Magazine Jan/Mar 2005, pg.
 11